zhangwei03020915/abp/docs/en/solution-templates/layered-web-application/web-applications.md

 You can select the web application type that fits your requirements during the solution creation process in the *UI Framework* step.
 The Layered Solution Template generates the selected web applications with the necessary configurations and integrations.

 ![Web Applications](images/web-applications.png)

+## MVC / Razor Pages

+MVC (Model-View-Controller) is a design pattern commonly used for building web applications.
+Razor Pages, on the other hand, is a page-based programming model designed to make building web applications simpler and more productive.

+When you select the MVC / Razor Pages option in the Layered Solution Template, it generates an ASP.NET Core MVC application named something like `Acme.BookStore.Web`.
+This application serves as the web interface for your solution, using server-side rendering to deliver dynamic HTML pages to users.